vensko/pint/README.md

 - Inno Setup installers.
 - MSI packages.

-**Pint is not a portabilizer**, though it provides ways to manage portable apps more easily.

 # Features
 - Downloads, unpacks and removes selected applications.
 - Checks for updates and downloads them if available.